-“I’ve lived in plenty of places.
+“I’ve existed in plenty of places.
 I was born in a city that the living built, and that’s as much as it matters now.”

-Alba keeps staring at Kateryna as if she expects my friend to elaborate further, but in the end the newbie takes a deep breath as if to recharge her voice, and addresses me.
+Alba keeps staring at Kateryna, expecting my friend to elaborate further, but in the end the newbie takes a deep breath as if to recharge her voice, and addresses me.

 “What’s this about?
 Why were you waiting for me to die?
 Are you my guardian angel?”

 “I’m everyone’s guardian angel.
 We first met you in the hospital, when they were treating the nasty vertical cut along your inner forearm.
 A great attempt, but that family of yours loves you so much that they can’t bear the thought of you winning at the only game you’ve been playing for years.
 They are annoying like that.
 Still, if you had succeeded, we wouldn’t have been here to welcome your ghost.”

 “I guess that ghosts need some entertainment.”

 “That’s part of it, sure.
 There’s not much we can do here.
 So you see, you were one of our most interesting cases in a long time.
 You yearned to be admitted to our faded plane.
 Anyway, we followed you and your family home, where we got to listen to your parents and siblings as they talked in hushed, pained voices about your previous attempts.
 That paracetamol overdose that nearly ruined your liver.
 That time you tied a plastic bag around your head.
 You are so determined that you fooled those psychiatrists at that facility so they would release you.
 They must have been idiots, right?
 Who takes a look at you and thinks you are fine?
 Also, you truly fucked up that jump from the bridge, huh?”